Welcome to Global Citizenship at Santa Monica College!

 About the Initiative

-The annual Global Citizenship theme for 2012–13 is Poverty and Wealth, Want and Waste: The Uneveness of Globalization
+The annual Global Citizenship theme for 2013–14 is Peace and Security

 .
 As with preceding years' themes, the goal is to help students and faculty connect their work, across disciplinary boundaries and inside and outside the classroom, by offering a tangible set of issues that illustrate the more abstract ideas of globalism and citizenship.

-If you are interested in learning more about Global Citizenship at Santa Monica College, or have suggestions for the initiative, please contact the co-chairs of the Global Citizenship Committee, Geography professor Pete Morris
+If you are interested in learning more about Global Citizenship at Santa Monica College, or have suggestions for the initiative, please contact the co-chairs of the Global Citizenship Committee, Earth Science professor Eric Minzenberg

 and Dean of International Education Kelley Brayton